Skip to content

 Build the configuration#

-This is an intermediate level way to create CAREamics configuration.
+This is an advanced level way to create CAREamics configuration.
 Do check the convenience functions if you are looking for a simpler way to create CAREanics configurations!

 CAREamics configuration is validated using Pydantic, a library that allows you to define schemas and automatically check the types of the input data you provide.